txt/se16/syllabus.md

 + Which you can email at [csc510@googlegroups.com](mailto:csc510@googlegroups.com).
 Students are strongly encouraged to contribute their questions and answers to that shared resource.
 + Note that, for communication of a more private nature, contact the lecturer on the email shown below.

+All class communication will be via this news group.

 ## Staff